damoiskii/portfolio-snaps/docs/DESIGN.md

 # Portfolio Snaps – Design Guide

-This document contains the creative prompts and design guidelines used to generate portfolio mockups and showcase visuals for [devdem.me](https://devdem.me).
+This document contains the creative prompts and design guidelines used to generate portfolio mockups and showcase visuals for [devdam.me](https://devdam.me).

 ---

 ## 🎨 Main Prompt (Laptop Showcase)

-**Prompt:**
 A sleek laptop mockup displaying the uploaded dashboard screenshot.
 - The laptop is centered against a modern gradient background transitioning from deep black to vibrant orange.
 - The style is professional and minimalistic, with soft shadows under the laptop to add depth.